 What are the heuristics for effective human interaction in distance education?

-Provide an online COI to dispel the perceived psychological distance between students and teachers in distance education to improve student learning outcomes and student satisfaction.
+Provide an online community of inquiry (COI) to dispel the perceived psychological distance between students and teachers in distance education to improve student learning outcomes and student satisfaction.
 An online COI, a sublime goal, requires consideration of the types of interaction treatments that could engender social, teaching, and cognitive presence for going beyond generative learning.
 These presences are the key elements for the COI loop (Garrison, Anderson, and Archer, 2000).

 Technological affordances can provide humans with multimodal instruction such as narrated PowerPoints or audio feedback for teaching presence for an online COI.
 For example, podcasts increase student achievement and student satisfaction because they can listen to them over and over (Beylefeld, Hugo & Geyer, 2008; McKinney, Dyck & Luber, 2009; Seed, Yang & Sinnappan, 2009).
 Learning management systems allow for student-student discussions and the sharing of projects with opportunities for peer feedback to engender social presence in a COI.
 For example, Schoology’s Media Album allows students to upload their media projects for peer feedback.
 Projects also provide student agency in the design of their own learning.

-Cognitive presence is the other component in the triad of the COI.
+Cognitive presence is the other component in the COI traid.
 Instructors generally provide this with interesting and challenging activities online that they’ve honed over the years from their F2F courses.
-In my two research studies (Rogers & Van Haneghan, 2016; Rogers & Khoury, unpublished), the potential plans for cognitive presence have been high at the institutions; however, social presence has been average and teaching presence below average.
+In my two research studies (Rogers & Van Haneghan, 2016; Rogers & Khoury, 2018), the potential plans for cognitive presence have been high at the institutions; however, social presence has been average and teaching presence below average.

 Designing interaction treatments (e.g., student-student, student-teacher, and student-content) will help address the psychologically perceived distance in computer-mediated courses (Bernard et al., 2009).
 These designed interactions need to focus on meaningful activities for the students’ lifeworld to aid their learning.
 Remember the human as you plan your online course; otherwise, the robots will overtake us.